Muirfield/pocketmine-plugins/INDEV/LiveSigns/README.md

 * web url
 * RSS feed
 * Twitter feed
+* php scripts

-A sample configuration files are provided to get you started.
+Sample configuration files are provided to get you started.
 Basic usage is that you create a LiveSign source, and assign it an id.
 Then in the game you place a sign with that id, and it will start displaying it.